Leonard Abel: Biography

 Leonardo Abela was born to a noble and wealthy family in Malta.
 In 1562/64, he had a summer residence built in the village of Tarxien, the Palazzo Abela.
 From May to September 1565, During the Great Siege of Malta by the Ottomans, the attackers occupied part of the island (including the Palazzo Abela).
 The Order of the Knights of St. John repelled the invaders.

 In 1563, at the age of twenty-two, the young Leonardo became canon of St Paul's Cathedral in Mdina.
 By 1574, he had completed his law studies and was awarded a doctor in utroque jure.
 When the Bishop of Malta, Martín Rojas de Portalrubio, died in March 1577, Canon Abela was in charge of the administration of the diocese in the interim until the appointment of the new bishop, Tomás Gargal, on 11 August 1578.
-In 20 June 1578, Pope Gregory XIII appointed Abela Vicar General of the Diocese.
+On 20 June 1578, Pope Gregory XIII appointed Abela Vicar General of the Diocese.

 An outstanding linguist, Abela had learned four Semitic languages: Hebrew, Chaldean, Syriac and Arabic.
 Towards the end of 1578, he went to Rome where he quickly attracted the favour of CardinalGiulio Antonio Santorio, protector of the Eastern Churches.
 Abela served as a translator of the texts between Syriac and Latin.

 The idea of an embassy of the Holy See in the East, to renew contact with the separate churches, took shape.
-On July 20, 1582, Pope Gregory appointed Abela titular bishop of Sidonia, in Asia Minor.
-On August 19 he received the episcopal consecration from Cardinal Santorio, Cardinal-Priest of San Bartolomeo all'Isola, with Giovanni Battista Santorio, Bishop of Alife, Antonio Poli de Mathaeis, Bishop of Bosnia, and Vincenzo Cutelli, Bishop of Catania, serving as co-consecrators.
+On 20 July 1582 Pope Gregory appointed Abela titular bishop of Sidonia, in Asia Minor.
+On 19 August he received the episcopal consecration from Cardinal Santorio, Cardinal-Priest of San Bartolomeo all'Isola, with Giovanni Battista Santorio, Bishop of Alife, Antonio Poli de Mathaeis, Bishop of Bosnia, and Vincenzo Cutelli, Bishop of Catania, serving as co-consecrators.